fnalways/terminus-docs/docs/manual/tutorials/stream-game.md

 ---
 outline: [2, 3]
-description: Comprehensive tutorial on streaming steam games with Olares.
-Learn to install Steam, configure the streaming service, and stream games on Moonlight from both local and remote networks.
+description: Comprehensive tutorial on streaming Steam games with Olares.
+Learn to install Steam Headless, configure the streaming service, and stream games on Moonlight from both local and remote networks.
 ---

-# Stream your favorite games with Steam
+# Stream your favorite games with Steam Headless

 Want to enjoy some gaming with the power of Olares?
 You are all set.
-With the Steam app, Olares easily transforms into a steam streaming server.
+With the Steam Headless app, Olares easily transforms into a steam streaming server.
 You can now play your favorite games on any compatible device via Moonlight or Steam Link.

-This guide walks you through installing the Steam app on Olares, configuring the streaming service, and using the Moonlight client to stream your games.
+This guide walks you through installing Steam Headless on Olares, configuring the streaming service, and using the Moonlight client to stream your games.

 ## Objectives

-By the end of this tutorial, you’ll be able to:
+By the end of this tutorial, you will learn how to:

-- Install Steam on Olares and configure compatibility for Windows games.
+- Install Steam Headless on Olares and configure compatibility for Windows games on the Steam client.
 - Configure the streaming service, which involves pairing the Sunshine streaming server with the host on the Moonlight client.
 - Stream games on the Moonlight client from both local and remote networks.